osiau/GIS713DataChallenge/Model.md

 * Temporal effect was not considered
 * Interpreting node purity is not straightforward, but does show republican and democrat vote percentages have the same impact measure on the models

-Visit our Conclusions page to understand the broader significance of this work and how it relates to President Trump's statement.
+Visit our Conclusions page to understand the broader significance of these explorations and how they relate to President Trump's statement.

 ##### Find our analysis, data and methods on github: